radoone/nameday-mcp/README.md

 Ask your AI assistant:

-- *"When is Peter's nameday in Slovakia?"*
+- *"When is Radovan's nameday in Slovakia?"*
 - *"Who celebrates nameday on June 29th in Czech Republic?"*
 - *"What names have nameday today in Poland?"*
 - *"Find all Hungarian names celebrating in July"*